CDAT/cdms/docs/source/manual/cdms_1.rst

 corresponding data array element is missing or invalid.

 Arithmetic operations in CDMS take missing data into account.
-The same is true of the functions defined in the cdms.MV module.
+The same is true of the functions defined in the cdms2.MV2 module.
 For example:

 .. doctest::